bloominstituteoftechnology/node-api3-guided-solution/README.md

 ## Use Third Party Middleware

-1. Run the server and visit the `/` endpoint using `Postman`.
+1. Run the server and visit the `/` endpoint using a REST client or the browser.
 1. Show the headers.
 There are 6 headers, one of them is `X-Powered-By: Express`.
 Explain how this is a security problem.
 1. Install `helmet` npm module.
 1. Require `helmet` inside `server.js`: `const helmet = require('helmet');`
 1. Use the `helmet` middleware: `server.use(helmet())`
-1. Send another request using `Postman`.
+1. Send another request using a REST client.
 We get security headers added and the `X-Powered-By: Express` is gone.

 **wait for students to catch up, use a `yes/no` poll to let students tell you when they are done**